 A hearth is designed to protect the building from the solid fuel appliance.
 The rules are stricter if the stove is being inserted into a fireplace recess than if the stove is to be “freestanding” outside of the usual stove recess (e.g. a modern stove connected to a twin wall flue that exits the building via the ceiling of the room).

-If your stove is freestanding in a room and therefore NOT going into a recess under a chimney, AND the stove is independently certified not to heat the hearth underneath it to more than 100 degrees centigrade (many stoves available), then hearth regulations are very simple as no constructional hearth is required: allowing a minimum 12mm thick non-combustible superimposed hearth straight onto the floor (even onto carpet/wood floor etc.).
+If your stove is freestanding in a room and therefore NOT going into a recess under a chimney, AND the stove is independently certified not to heat the hearth underneath it to more than 100 degrees centigrade (many stoves available), then hearth regulations are very simple as a full thickness constructional hearth is not required: one can have just 12mm of non-combustible materials under the stove (e.g. tiled floor surface or glass laid onto carpet/wood floor etc.).

 In this case the hearth must be a minimum size: 840mm x 840mm.
 There must also be a minimum 150mm of hearth at each side and rear of the stove and a minimum 225mm in front of the stove door (best practice is 300mm and if the stove is designed to burn with doors open then 300mm is a MUST).

 Note that the 840x840mm hearth must ALWAYS be presented in a manner that provides a “visually apparent warning” (see 2.26).
 This prevents you just placing your stove onto a solid floor (a tiled kitchen floor for example, although you will see this error in stove advertising brochures).

 If the stove has no such certification then the rules for a “stove inserted into a fireplace recess” apply and the usual constructional hearth IS required (see below).

 Diagram 27(c) of ADJ (Document J of the building regulations) states that any solid fuel appliance situated within a fireplace recess must have a constructional hearth.